nos3curity/Null-Hound/README.md

 ## Chatbot (Telemetry UI)

-Hound ships with a lightweight web UI for steering and monitoring a running audit session.
+Null-Hound ships with a lightweight web UI for steering and monitoring a running audit session.
 It discovers local runs via a simple telemetry registry and streams status/decisions live.

 Prerequisites:
 - Set API keys (at least `OPENAI_API_KEY`, optional `OPENAI_BASE_URL` for custom endpoints): `source ../API_KEYS.txt` or export manually